 John Joseph Moakley (1927-2001) was born in nearby South Boston and is fondly remembered as a compassionate and capable public servant.
 His early political career included positions as a state representative, a state senator, and a Boston city councilor before going on to fill the congressional seat once held by Speaker John W. McCormack.
 Moakley proudly represented the Massachusetts’ 9th District for nearly 30 years.

-The Mobility Project is an initiative on economic opportunity in partnership with Tufts, Brandeis, and Northeastern Universities.
-The Mobility Project will bring together ideologically and culturally diverse partners to create the dialogue and collaboration needed to break through critical barriers that prevent our community from acting together on mobility.
+The Mobility Project (TMP) is an initiative on economic opportunity in partnership with Tufts, Brandeis, and Northeastern Universities.
+TMP will bring together ideologically and culturally diverse partners to create the dialogue and collaboration needed to break through critical barriers that prevent our community from acting together on mobility.
 Through organizing around a collective vision, common metrics, and a shared agenda, our goal is to achieve policy and practice changes that result in measured gains in opportunity and economic advancement for our community.